Kambakkht Ishq

-Originally scheduled to release in December 2008, the film was postponed due to extensive production work and was released on 3 July 2009.
-It was termed an average by Box Office India.
+Initially scheduled to release in December 2008, the film was postponed due to extensive production work and was released on 3 July 2009.
+It was a moderate success at the box-office.

+A mobile video game based on the film was released by ASTPL.

 Plot

-When Hollywood stuntman Viraj Shergill and medical student Simrita Rai come across each other at his brother Lucky's and her best friend Kamini Sandhu's hastily planned wedding ceremony, they instantly develop a dislike for each other.
+When stuntman Viraj Shergill and medical student Simrita Rai come across each other at his brother Lucky's and her best friend Kamini Sandhu's hastily planned wedding ceremony, they instantly develop a dislike for each other.
 Both have a very low opinion of the opposite sex, and staunchly believe marriage is not the way to go for the two newlyweds, whom they try to discourage from proceeding further.

 Simrita convinces Kamini to test out her theory that men are after only one thing, by forcing Lucky to delay their marriage vows for three months.
-She is sure, Lucky will not be able to do so and this will prove to Kamini that Lucky was just another low-class male, like all others, and her claims of him being different from most men are unfounded.
+She is sure, Lucky will not be able to do so and this will prove to Kamini that Lucky was just another man, like all others, and her claims of him being different from most men are unfounded.
 Viraj, upon hearing about this new development, tries to do the exact opposite.
 This results in a hilarious scene at a local disco bar, where Viraj lures Kamini with the hope of her finding Lucky with a "girlfriend" that he has planted in the lap of Lucky in order to make Kamini jealous.
-The plan backfires out of a police raid and Kamini and Lucky end up in divorce court where the judge puts them on a three-month probation and marriage counselling.
+The plan backfires because of a police raid and Kamini and Lucky end up in divorce court where the judge puts them on a three-month probation and marriage counselling.
 Simrita keeps on telling Kamini that all men are the same and that all they want is sex.
 Lucky tries to make love with Kamini but she never lets him come near her.